-Stoke-On-Trent to Ludlow Explore the western scenery on this route from Stoke-on-Trent to the lovely town of Ludlow.
+Tarporley Congleton Biddulph Leek Kidggrove Tunstall Cheddleton Tunstall Tu Stoke-On-Trent to Ludlow Explore the western scenery on this route from Stoke-on-Trent to the lovely town of Ludlow.
 Start in the town of Stoke-on-Trent, where you can visit the Wedgewood Visitors Centre and see where some of the world's best fine bone china is produced.
 Head south west to the medieval town of Shrewsbury, home to the Shrewsbury Abbey, constructed in 1083.
 From Shrewsbury, drive south on the A49 to the town of Ludlow.
 This lively, unspoilt market town is perched on a cliff above the River Teme and boasts wonderful churches, a stunning castle and great Georgian architecture.
-Ludlow is also reputed to have some of the best regional cuisine and festivals in England. derminster As an optional detour outside of Shrewsbury, visit the Wroxeter Roman Harthbury Brondsgrove Perdition Vineyard, just a 20 minute drive away.
+Ludlow is also reputed to have some of the best regional cuisine and festivals in England. derminster As an optional detour outside of Shrewsbury, visit the Wroxeter Roman Hartlebury Brondsgrove Vineyard, just a 20 minute drive away.
 Coventry to Worcester This country route takes you through some of the most splendid countryside in the West Midlands.
 Begin the tour in the town of Coventry, where you'll find plenty of museums, galleries, great restaurants and pubs.
 Drive south on the A46 through Warwick, and stop at the magnificent Warwick Castle, surrounded by beautiful manicured gardens.
 From Warwick, head south west to the city of Stratford-upon-Avon, the birthplace of Shakespeare.
 You can also explore the city's historic houses, visit the Royal Shakespeare Company or perhaps cruise the Avon River by row boat.

-- the Royal Grancespeare Company of permaps of also the Avon River by Tow South Drive west along the countryside, through the towns of Oversley Green, Kington and Churchill until you arrive in Worcester.
+the Royal Shakespeare Company of perhaps cruise the Avon River by row boat Drive west along the countryside, through the towns of Oversley Green, Kington and Churchill until you arrive in Worcester.
 This beautiful town offers a host of historical attractions, including the Worcester Cathedral and the Royal Worcester Porcelain Museum, as well as great shopping, boat trips and riverside walks.